 We at Poynting Consulting & Advisory know that finding the consultancy to work with you is a choice not to be taken lightly.
-That’s why we offer free consultations to walk you through your needs, the scope of your goals, and your budget.
+That’s why we offer free consultations to walk you through your needs, to scope of your goals, and offer solutions within your budget.

 Consultants and Advisers

-From working at an Out of Hours Care and Vacation Care Service to holding a national lead role in child protection at a national early education provider, Brad has worked toward and advocated for the best interests of children for over 10 years.
+From working at an Out of Hours Care and Vacation Care Service to holding a national lead role in child protection at the largest early education provider in Australia, Brad has worked toward and advocated for the best interests of children for over 10 years.
 He began his focus on protecting children from harm when he joined the Department of Communities as a front line child protection worker.
 Brad gained further experience working in the non-gov sector advocating for children with disabilities in Out of Home Care before returning to Government to exercise the Children Commissioner's Child Advocacy function by working in oversight of Child safety.
 Wanting to work proactively and preventatively, Brad transitioned to the Early Education sector to work at the nexus of Early Education and Child Protection.
 Brad’s focus in the ECEC sector has been to increase awareness of the prevention of institutional child abuse and neglect in addition to preventing child abuse and neglect in the community.
-Brad has held several roles in this sector and rose to be the principal child protection officer for a national early education provider that services over 70,000 children and 50,000 families.
+Brad has held several roles in this sector and rose to be the National Lead - Child Protection for a national early education provider that services over 70,000 children and 50,000 families.